Best Jeans for Mature Women

 The doubt often starts when we see a photo or video of ourselves then a reality check sets in.
 We tend not to see a problem area as the changes to our shape tends to creep up on us over the years.
 So what can we do about it if we refuse to give up wearing jeans?
 It isn't that we're too old to wear them, we just need to adjust the style to suit our changing body shape, as jeans which once suited us may not be the right cut for us now.

 Unlike men, who buy jeans solely by the waist and leg measurement, women need more information.
 This might work if we were all the same proportions but think about the women you know, how many are shaped the same?
 Not that many I suspect.
 Throw in personal taste and you can see that we need more options to find our ideal pair of jeans.
 For some women choosing jeans is a minefield with all the new terminology, jargon, and some might say utter nonsense.
 I will aim to clarify this, as I have contacted my nephew who works at a large fashion house in San Francisco for the latest insider scoop.

 To get the correct fit we need to look at the waist rise, the upper leg and the lower leg.
-Using this combination you will be able to select the perfect pair of jeans whether you're 30 or 90 years old.
+Using this combination you will be able to select the perfect pair of jeans whether you're 30 or 90 years old or anywhere in between.

 Things have changed a lot since you first starting wearing jeans when there was one waist height or rise as it is called.
 Now it is possible to walk into a store and find jeans where the waist rise can be anywhere from the navel to ones which barely cover the pubic hair line.